timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 In my freshman year of high school, the world revolved around me.
 What were my goals?
 My passions?
 How do I impress other people and get them to like me?
 Dale Carnegie taught me that I should be thinking about *others.* If you're genuinely interested in what others have to say and just *listen*, then people will naturally be drawn to you and like you more.

 It's been a long time since I read *How to Win Friends and Influence People*.
-I've never re-read or bought a copy of the book, despite it being so influential on my life.
+I've never re-read or bought a copy of the book.

 However, I still recommend you to check it out.
 Some of the lessons might be outdated (the book was published in 1936), but if you do end up reading the book, I hope it leaves a little bit of the same impact it's left on me.